 Latin America and the Caribbean

-Latin America and the Caribbean Region possess a rich cultural and natural heritage.
+The Latin America and the Caribbean (LAC) Region possesses a rich cultural and natural heritage.
 The 33 countries have ratified the Convention concerning the Protection of the World Cultural and Natural Heritage.
-The Region counts with 131 properties inscribed on the World Heritage List of which 91 cultural properties, 36 natural properties and 4 mixed properties recognized by their Outstanding Universal Value.
+The Region counts with 140 properties inscribed on the World Heritage List as follows:

 From archeological pre-Hispanic sites, exceptionally well preserved historical centres, breathtaking natural sites with exquisite, bio diverse landscapes, the Region’s World Heritage serves as a basis for further strengthening sustainable development and the role of local communities which is vital for heritage protection and management.
-A well Protected World Heritage site contributes directly to environmental, social and economic development and helps better the life of the local community.
+A well protected World Heritage site contributes directly to environmental, social and economic development and helps better the life of the local community.
 This process constitutes a great challenge for the years to come, both for the State Parties to the Convention and for UNESCO.

 Conservation, protection and capacity building activities in the region are carried out through reinforced cooperation among the States Parties, the World Heritage Centre, the Advisory Bodies and UNESCO Offices in the field.
 The network of field offices plays an essential role in the implementation of specific activities.

 Created in order to assist and support the States Parties of the three LAC sub-regions to implement the 1972 World Heritage Convention.
 Two centres have been created: the Rio de Janeiro Centre for the South American sub-region and the Zacatecas Centre for Mexico, Central America and the Caribbean.